FreshKernel/kraft-sync/README.md

 <details>
 <summary id="q8">Will there be Bedrock support?</summary>

-There are some reasons preventing us from proving support to [Minecraft Bedrock](https://play.google.com/store/apps/details?id=com.mojang.minecraftpe&hl=en_US&pli=1) Support
+There are some reasons preventing us from providing support to [Minecraft Bedrock](https://play.google.com/store/apps/details?id=com.mojang.minecraftpe&hl=en_US&pli=1) Support

-1. Built with different code and underline data, which requires us to do breaking changes, and make more steps to use the script with different data for resource-packs and behavior-packs, add-ons and shaders for Bedrock and for Java which require different information to be stored or maybe both in the same URL, or maybe provide two versions of the scripts
+1. Built with different code and underline data, which requires us to do breaking changes, and make more steps to use the script with different data for resource-packs and behavior-packs, add-ons, and shaders for Bedrock and for Java which require different information to be stored or maybe both in the same URL or maybe provide two versions of the scripts
-2. Lack of Assets providers support for the Bedrock edition
+2. Lack of asset provider support for the Bedrock edition
-3. The bedrock edition already has a way to sync the resource-packs and behavior-packs to all the players; it's much easier, all you have to enter the IP address and join as a player and click continue
+3. The bedrock edition already has a way to sync the resource packs and behavior packs to all the players; it's much easier, all you have to enter the IP address join as a player, and click continue
-4. Require refactor almost all the logic and abstract it to different editions of Minecraft
+4. Require refactoring almost all the logic and abstracting it to different editions of Minecraft
-5. It will require Java JRE installed on the machine, since the script now will use JVM as Minecraft Java already need it installed on the launcher/system, the script will use the same Java installation to run, if players are only interested in playing a Minecraft Bedrock edition, installing Java on the system might not be preferred, which requires us to bundle the JRE and provide native platform binaries or
+5. It will require Java JRE installed on the machine since the script now will use JVM as Minecraft Java already needs it installed on the launcher/system, the script will use the same Java installation to run, if players are only interested in playing a Minecraft Bedrock edition, installing Java on the system might not be preferred, which requires us to bundle the JRE and provide native platform binaries or